Speech recognition Engine

 Large-capacity multilingual speech DB learning

-Main features and specifications
+Main functions and specifications

 < Speech recognition engine block diagram >